fbpx

 Price Range

 The price range of semi-detached houses in Singapore can vary, depending on factors such as the location, size, age, and condition of the property.
-It typically ranges anywhere from S$3 million to around S$15 million.
+However, the general cost of a semi-detached house typically ranges anywhere from S$4 million to around S$15 million.

-Semi-detached houses can be found in many different locations across Singapore, with several popular ones being Districts 10 and 11, East Coast, and Serangoon Gardens Estate.
+Semi-detached houses can be found in many different locations across Singapore.
+Some of the most popular districts for landed properties are Districts 10 and 11, East Coast, and Serangoon Gardens Estate.
+These are well-loved areas for semi-detached houses with a mix of established neighbourhoods and newer developments.

 Districts 10 and 11